in-ch/nextjs-tui-date-picker/packages/nextjs-tui-date-range-picker/README.md

 ## Contribute

-You can follow below to contribute `nextjs-tui-date-picker`
+You can follow below to contribute `nextjs-tui-date-range-picker`

 Clone the repository.